What is a Flight Leg?

 You can skip a leg of your flight, but it’s important to note that as soon as you no-show, the airline will cancel any legs after the once you’ve skipped, including any return flights if they’re on the same itinerary.

-Intentionally missing a leg of your itinerary is a key component of a money-saving travel hack called hidden city ticketing.
+Intentionally missing a leg of your itinerary is a key component of a money-saving travel hack called skiplagging.
 Instead of looking for direct flights to their intended destination, passengers search for deals that include a layover at their intended arrival airport regardless of the itinerary’s final destination.

 When they arrive for a layover in the city they want to stay in, they simply exit the airport instead of boarding the next flight leg.
 This can be a money-saving tactic due to something called “hidden city ticketing,” wherein an airline might sell a multi-stop itinerary connecting, for example, New York to Denver with a layover in Charlotte, at a lower cost than a direct flight from New York to Charlotte.